alexzhirkevich/compottie/README.md

 Caching strategy can be set with `cacheStrategy` parameter.
 By default animations are cached in the device temp directory.

-The network module also brings the `NetworkAssetsManager` that have similar parameters and can be used to load image assets.
-This manager can't load fonts from the Internet, so if the animation have both URL images and fonts, you have to create combined assets manager with `LottieAssetsManager.combine`
+The network module also brings the `NetworkAssetsManager` that have similar parameters and can be used to load image assets

 Complete usage example: